iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > It has never even been used for information.
 Totally useless.
 I didnt intend to give it a star I just can't remove it from when I finger brushed against it.<br> :date: __2021-05-14 19:35:56__

 > I will not leave my location on due to battery usage.
 I was an advocate of this app until this last update.<br> :date: __2021-05-14 07:32:27__

-> Doesn't work.<br> :date: __2021-05-14 06:57:32__

-> Haven't been able to get the app to do anything.
-If it is operating correctly it hasn't told me I have been in contact with a Covid positive person, even though I know that I have.
-Waste of phone memory.
-The email address you have given for support also doesn't work.<br> :date: __2021-05-14 03:15:10__